 This fund was established in 2010 through a bequest to Calvary United Methodist Church in memory of William and Beulah Eshelman.

-The St. John’s UCC Reading Fund was established in 2020 to support organizations and causes that were important to the mission of the church.
+The St. John’s UCC Reading Fund supports organizations and causes that were important to the mission of the church.
 Grants support programs and initiatives that reduce hunger, offer shelter or improve housing, meet a pressing need for youth, or create or maintain open space.

 Distributions are made in the following order of preference: